The Police and Crime Commissioner oversees funding contributions which support work with partner organisations.

 The Police and Crime Commissioner oversees funding contributions which support work with partner organisations that have a vital part to play in keeping County Durham and Darlington communities safe.

-The Commissioner attaches conditions to the funding, which help him oversee how well the money is spent on behalf of local communities and to ensure that there are transparency and accountability.
+The Commissioner attaches conditions to the funding, which help oversee how well the money is spent on behalf of local communities and to ensure that there are transparency and accountability.
 There is a system of regular reporting which provides information on progress and evidence of effectiveness.

-The Commissioning Strategy was refreshed in July 2020 and can be downloaded.A formal process to make spending decisions was agreed following the publication of the Commissioning Strategy in June 2018.
 A Commissioning Board was established to enable the consideration of commissioning and grant-making proposals for each financial year.

 The Board is comprised of policy and commissioning leads from within the OPCC and is chaired by the PCC.
 The Board is the ultimate decision forum for commissioning activities and grant-making.

-Following the completion of the commissioning exercise when a clear way forward is identified for the delivery of the service, then it is usually followed by a procurement process to select the best service provider and achieve best value, a grant funding process if the service provider is identified, or a different process if neither procurement or grant funding is the best vehicle.
+Following the completion of the commissioning exercise when a clear way forward is identified for the delivery of the service, then it is usually followed by a procurement process to select the best service provider and achieve best value,a grant funding process if the service provider is identified, or a different process if neither procurement or grant funding is the best vehicle.

 Details of how the services the Commissioner has funded for victims of crime can be found here: